k-kinzal/dgeni-markdown-example/docs/ng/input/input[datetime-local].md

 Input with datetime validation and transformation.
 In browsers that do not yet support the HTML5 date input, a text element will be used.
 In that case, the text must be entered in a valid ISO-8601 local datetime format (yyyy-MM-ddTHH:mm:ss), for example: `2010-12-28T14:57:00`.

-The model must be a Date object.
+The model must always be a Date object, otherwise Angular will throw an error.
+Invalid `Date` objects (dates whose `getTime()` is `NaN`) will be rendered as an empty string.

 The timezone to be used to read/write the `Date` instance in the model can be defined using (ngModelOptions)[api/ng/directive/ngModelOptions].
 By default, this is the timezone of the browser.